golemfactory/golem-architecture/gaps/gap-4_comp_manifest/gap-4_comp_manifest.md

 - `golem.srv.comp.manifest` namespace properties, an extension to Golem Computation Resource Standards.

-The Computation Manifest is expected be included in a Computation Payload Manifest ([GAP](https://github.com/golemfactory/golem-architecture/pull/28)) file, where its hash is co-signed with Payload hashes.
-If a Computation Manifest is included in the Demand (and thus, Agreement), it's role is to derive the properties from and override the initially sourced Manifest
+The Computation Manifest is expected to be included in a Computation Payload Manifest ([GAP](https://github.com/golemfactory/golem-architecture/pull/28)) file, where its hash is co-signed with Payload hashes.
+If a Computation Manifest is included in the Demand (and thus, Agreement), its role is to derive the properties from and override the initially sourced Manifest.

 ### GCRS `golem.srv.comp.manifest` namespace

 Intended for overriding an external Manifest but allows defining a new Manifest